Posts Tagged Health

 Who has time to keep up with all that weight loss research?
 After all, it’s so technical and confusing and often uses really big, difficult words like “measurement”.
 And if you don’t know what you are doing, you might end up trapped in a 1997 Plymouth Voyager, eating ketchup packets to stay alive while angry Iranian protestors bang on your windows demanding “Death to America”.
 Or speaking to a giant goiter that has sprung from your neck.
 Or mauled by polar bears.

 It’s a cold, brutal world out there and it is often difficult for the average person to spend more than 12 seconds reading something before being so completely overcome with rage that they begin howling and drooling.
-Lucky for you, our team of Tyranny of Tradition weight loss researchers have spent hours of painstaking research researching the research done by other researchers.
+Lucky for you, our team of Tyranny of Nutrition weight loss researchers have spent hours of painstaking research researching the research done by other researchers.
 Surprisingly, we found that many of the dieting myths accepted as gospel by the mindless mob of cellulite obsessed Americans all desperately trying to think about anything but their own fragile mortality were actually just a bunch of lies concocted by narcissistic fools who would put a knife in their grandmother’s throat for a shot to get on Oprah.

 Knowing what the actual truth is in this godforsaken, garbage heap of a world can be the difference between winning and losing The Battle of The Bulge.
 Here’s the skinny on some of the best-known diet myths around.